Vansh-Baghel/JS_Things/JS_notes.md

 5. for..of

-- This directly gives us the value without worring about the key word.
+- for..of iterates over the values of an iterable object or array.

-- for..of iterates over the values of an iterable object.
+* Used to use all elements from a particular loop.

 # Objects